dbckz/crossing-the-line/scripts/README.md

-# Data collection, preprocessing, Hatebase, and Perspective tweets
+# Data collection, preprocessing, Hatebase, and Perspective scripts
 This directory contains the python scripts used for all "pre-analysis" activities.
 The scripts were executed in the following order:

 1. **get_tweet_data.py**: scrapes data from the Twitter API and writes to JSON files